MD-Yusuf-Murtaza/Visualization-Projects/WHO Suicides/Readme.md

 - **WHO** for providing the raw dataset.
 - Open-source libraries like `pandas`, `matplotlib`, and `seaborn` for enabling analysis and visualization.

+**A pdf file is also attached that has the poster of the above dataset analysis**